luke-c-sargent/bento-local/README.md

 	docker system prune -a

-clean all docker volumes (NOTE: this will remove any data loaded into Neo4j):
+TO clean all docker volumes (NOTE: this will remove any data loaded into Neo4j):

 	docker system prune --volumes

-attach a shell to a running container:
+To attach a shell to a running container:

 	docker exec -it <container name> /bin/bash   (use /bin/ash for frontend and backend containers as they are based on alpine)